waku-org/specs/standards/core/mix.md

 In order to preserve the originator identify from the service node, the reply for a request SHOULD be implemented via `Single Use reply blocks`.

-A node that sends message using `mix` MAY use 2 redundant mix paths to have better reliability of the message being delivered.
+A node that sends messages using `mix` MAY use 2 redundant mix paths to have better reliability of the message being delivered.

 ## Terminology
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”,